martinchernyavskiy/Notes/CS/Hardware/ECE 252/Logic Functions.md

 - Parentheses force order of evaluation
 - Not alters everything which is below the bar.
 And turns into or, or turns into end.
 Implies parantheses
 - XOR (exclusive or), (plus sign in circle)
+- Intermediate columns
+- Odd function = XOR'ing more than two operands, since it's output going to be one only if odd number of its inputs are 1

+### Bitwise Logic Functions
+- Bitwise operation computes each bit of result based on the values in the corresponding position of the N'bit operand(s)